 Talk to your toddler throughout the day as you go about everyday tasks or share books together.
 This is a really effective way to support their speech development, and helps them more than just asking questions.

-If you have any concerns about your child’s understanding or talking, speak to your health visitor or your child’s early years setting.
+If you have any concerns about your child’s understanding or talking, speak to your health visiting team or your child’s early years setting.

 Let’s Get Talking resources